c-bata/go-prompt/.github/ISSUE_TEMPLATE.md

 # Suggestions

-Please write your suggestion here and removed "Bug reports section".
+*Please write your suggestion here and remove "Bug reports" section.*

 ---

 # Bug reports

+*Please file a bug report here and remove "Suggestions" section.*

 ## Expected Behavior

-Please describe the behavior you are expecting
+*Please describe the behavior you are expecting*

 ## Current Behavior and Steps to Reproduce

-What is the current behavior?
-Please provide detailed steps for reproducing the issue.
+*What is the current behavior?
+Please provide detailed steps for reproducing the issue.*
-A picture or gif animation tells a thousand words
+*A picture or gif animation tells a thousand words*

 ## Context